ptantra/3cixty_py/README.md

 # 3cixty_py
 Researcher at CASA UCL involved in the 3cixty project

+Hotel and train rdf onject scripts are now merged with rmurcio rdf object python scripts.
+Please refer to rmurcio's for the most up to date scripts.

 Workflow for environment RDF object data : Air quality pollutant concentration pm10

 - Download the data from Kings college website: London air quality network (LAQN).